-I was shipped to H-125 fourteen years ago as punishment for a crime I did not commit.
-I worked in the mines at first--back-breaking prison labor--and then graduated slowly to my freedom and this job sifting through the polluted River 16 to weed out bodies, refrigerators, televisions, transports or any other things that the population here tosses in that might clog the hydro-generator.
+I was shipped to H-125 14 years ago as punishment for a crime I did not commit.
+I worked in the mines at first—back-breaking prison labor—and then graduated slowly to my freedom and this job sifting through the polluted River 16 to weed out bodies, refrigerators, televisions, transports or any other things the population here tosses in that might clog the hydro-generator.
 Of course, if a dead body gets to me, then Frank in sector 2-H isn't doing his job.
 And if a small household appliance floats this far, that means Denny in sector 2-D isn't doing his job either.
 I can't say I blame them, though.
 I used to work in sector 2 and the smell of the crematorium is enough to make you pass out sometimes.
 Plus, Denny and Frank, like most of us, are crippled after working so long and hard in the mines.

 The planet's population is divided now, after forty years, between prisoners who work off their crimes and don't get paid, and ex-prisoners like us, who work with industrial independent contractors for more money than we'd ever see on Earth.

 The only problem with making $700 an hour is there is nothing on H-125 to buy.
 Nothing.
 It's a 100% free society.
 We're the ultimate combination of socialism and communism and anarchy.
 Everything is free.
 But they pay us, anyway.
 So life is a constant state of financial impotence.
 It's like living inside of an eyeball but not being able to see out.